kevbite/kevbite.github.io/_posts/2020-06-25-storing-guids-as-strings-in-mongodb-with-csharp.md

 >System.ArgumentException: 'Value type of serializer is System.Guid and does not match member type System.Nullable`1[[System.Guid, System.Private.CoreLib, Version=4.0.0.0, Culture=neutral, PublicKeyToken=7cec85d7bea7798e]].
 (Parameter 'serializer')'

-This is because we're trying to tell the GuidSerializer to serialize a nullable guid, which has no idea who to do that.
+This is because we're trying to tell the GuidSerializer to serialize a nullable guid, which has no idea how to do that.
 What we need to do here is wrap it in a `NullableSerializer` which will take care of the null and unwrap the value.

 ```csharp
 BsonClassMap.RegisterClassMap<Order>(